BeatsLeo/EarTrainingApp/README.md

-# EarTrainingApp
+# EarTrainingApp(ETA)
-an app for ear training exercise, which aims to improve your musical ear
+An app for ear training exercise, which aims to improve your musical ear.